Herniated Discs (Slipped Disc)

 A spine physician will be able to diagnose your condition.
 Schedule an appointment with a Resurgens spine physician now.

 A herniated disc occurs when the nucleus pushes through the outer wall.
 This herniation can result in a large bulge that can press against nearby nerve roots.
-Herniated discs commonly result from age-related weakening of the spinal discs.
+Herniated discs commonly result from an age-related weakening of the spinal discs.
 This is called disc degeneration, and it can occur gradually over many years as a result of normal wear and tear on the spine.

 A herniated disc can also result from a traumatic injury, or from lifting a heavy object improperly.
 When lifting a heavy object, you may put too much strain on your back and cause a slipped disc.
 Many vocations have a high risk of this condition due to repetitive lifting, pulling, twisting, and pushing.